mozilla/dxr/docs/source/deployment.rst

 Additional Installation
 -----------------------

-You'll need to install the javascript plugin for elasticsearch on your elasticsearch server (regardless of what type of code you're indexing).
+You'll need to install the JavaScript plugin for elasticsearch on your elasticsearch server (regardless of what type of code you're indexing).
 The plugin version you need depends on your version of elasticsearch (see https://github.com/elastic/elasticsearch-lang-javascript).
 See